Colonia Claudia Ara Agrippinensium: Capital of the province Germania Inferior

 With the founding of the province of Germania Inferior under Domitian in AD 89, the commander of the Legions of Lower Germania Colonia became the provincial governor, based in Colonia.
 In AD 80 a water supply was built, the Eifel Aqueduct, one of the longest aqueducts of the Roman Empire, which delivered 20,000 cubic metres of water to the city every day.
-Ten years later, the colonia became the capital of the Roman province of Lower Germany, Germania Inferior, with a total population of 20,000 people.
-The Rhine fleet was stationed south of the city at Alteburg.
-The fortress itself was destroyed in attacks by the Franks in AD 276.
+Ten years later, the colonia became the capital of the Roman province of Lower Germany, Germania Inferior, with a total population of 20,000 people with around 15,000 of them inside and around 5,000 outside the city walls.
+(For comparison: at the same time there were some 5,000 inhabitants in Lutetia (Paris), also around 20,000 inhabitants in Augusta Treverorum (Trier), around 30,000–50,000 or more in Narbo Martius (Narbonne), between 30,000 and 60,000 people in Londinium (London), 50,000 to 100,000, and possibly up to 200,000 in Lugdunum (Lyon), and between half a million and one million in ancient Rome.)

+The Rhine fleet (part of the Classis Germanica) was stationed south of the city at Alteburg.
+The Alteburg naval fort was a camp measuring around twelve hectares, surrounded by a vicus, a civilian settlement, just three and a half kilometers south of the ancient city, in the eastern area of today's Marienburg district of Cologne.
+The fortress was destroyed in attacks by the Franks in AD 276.
 This area was later named Alte Burg, from which come the present day names "Alteburger Wall" and "Alteburger Platz".
 With the elevation to provincial capital, Colonia was no longer a military base.
 The legions of the province were stationed in Vetera II near Colonia Ulpia Traiana (near present-day Xanten), Novaesium and Bonna.
 The name of the city varied in usage over time.
 In the 4th century AD it was known as Colonia Agrippina, which was shortened to Colonia sometime after the 5th century.